 A 700 credit score is considered somewhere between good and excellent credit.
-Within this range you'd be a competitive applicant for most credit cards.
-If you'd like to improve your credit score in order to bolster your odds of nabbing a premium credit card, we recommend you check out our guide on how to do just that.
+Within this range you'd be a competitive applicant for credit cards that require good credit.
+If you'd like to improve your credit score in order to bolster your odds of nabbing a premium credit card, we recommend you check out our credit-building guide.

 What is the best credit card for someone with excellent credit?

-Credit cards aren't one size fits all.
-The best credit card for you will depend on your spending and lifestyle.
-That's why we always recommend that shoppers compare multiple offers before applying to any single card.
-You can utilize our custom built credit card comparison tool above to see which card is best based on your own spending.
+Credit cards aren't one-size-fits-all.
+The best credit card for you will depend on your spending, lifestyle and goals.
+That's why we always recommend that you compare multiple offers before applying to any card.

 Is a 750 credit score good or excellent?

 A 750 credit score is typically considered good credit in common scoring models like FICO and VantageScore, though this can vary based on the particular scoring model and type of credit you're seeking.
 A 750 score is on the higher end of the "good credit" range, so you may be able to qualify for cards that require excellent credit.

 How many credit cards should you have for excellent credit?

 The number of open accounts you have is only one factor in determining your credit score.
 Other factors that influence your score include recent account inquiries, credit utilization ratio (how much of your limits you're using), length of your credit history and the variety of loan products you have.
 If you want excellent credit, it's recommended that you keep your utilization rate of lower than 30% and limit the number of new account inquiries.